Now is the perfect time to repot your houseplants because even healthy plants outgrow their homes or need new ones.

 8 best ways to repot your houseplants successfully

 - Select a new pot.
-Choose the best fit by selecting a pot that’s 1 to 2 inches larger than the existing one.
+Choose the best fit by selecting a pot that’s a couple inches larger than the existing one.
 Be sure the pot has a drainage hole on the bottom.

 - Give the plant a tug.
 Gently tilt the houseplant, grasp it near the base and give it a tug to remove it from its old container.
 If the plant won’t budge, water it thoroughly and then try pulling it out.